-The school will seek to support students when appropriate by making referrals to multi-agencies and by offering internal support.
+The school will seek to support students when appropriate by making referrals to multiagencies and by offering internal support.

-SCHOOL STATEMENT ON SMOKING
+SCHOOL STATEMENT ON SMOKING AND VAPING

-Highcliffe School is a smoke-free and vape-free environment.
-Highcliffe School acknowledges that smoking is a health hazard and therefore smoking by students is banned to protect both students and staff from the harmful effects of smoke.
+Highcliffe School is a smoke-free and vape free environment.
+Highcliffe School acknowledges that smoking is a health hazard and therefore smoking and vaping by students is banned.
 It is therefore not acceptable for students to be smoking or to have any smoking-related items with them whilst in school, travelling to and from school and whilst wearing the school uniform or whilst taking part in any school-organised or school-related activity including visits overseas.
-Highcliffe School views ecigarettes and similar items such as 'vapes' as smoking-related items and consequently does not allow students to be in possession of them.
+Highcliffe School views e-cigarettes and similar items such as 'vapes' as smoking-related items and consequently does not allow students to be in possession of them.
+Education sessions will be put in place in addition to an SLT detention.
+A further occurrence of Vaping or smoking will require a day of internal suspension and a longer education programme.
+A third incident of smoking or vaping will result in Suspension from the school.